-A detailed road inventory survey was carried out at 100 m intervals mainly the proposed alignment.
+A detailed road inventory survey was carried out at 500 m intervals mainly the proposed alignment or change in c/w width whichever is earlier.
 Detailed information was collected and utilized for planning, design, and cost estimate.

 An inventory of the project road has been carried out through dimensional measurement and visual inspection.
 Features like chainage, terrain and land-use, the height of fill or depth of cut, the width of pavement and shoulders, important road junctions and geometric deficiencies, utilities, etc., were recorded.